-If you click on one of the idea boxes, you’ll be taken to an idea page, exactly like the ones previously mentioned.
-(And just like the idea pages mentioned above, if you scroll down, you’ll find more top searches or related topics or BOTH!)
+To get even more keywords, if you click on one of the idea boxes, you’ll be taken to an idea page like the ones mentioned above.
+And, similarly, if you scroll down, you’ll find more top searches, related topics, or both!

 5. Popular pin keywords

 Next, open up Pinterest’s category explorer again.
-Instead of clicking on categories, this time we are going to utilize the search feature.
+Instead of clicking on categories, this time utilize the search feature.

 In the search bar, type in any keyword and search.
 For example, I searched “European travel.”